Kaiqb/experiment/training/Module 1/Outline.md

 * Conversational software works differently than other type of apps
 * Hidden complexity
 * Humans talk funny.
 Understanding exactly what they mean is hard.
+* Don't frustrate your users.
+Plan ahead to handle interruptions and changes of topic.

 ## What is the Azure Bot Service?
 * It’s an integrated set of tools and services that makes it easier to design, build, test, deploy, measure and manage bots.